icp4a/baw-project-export-import/projectXFer/README.md

 # IBM BAW Process App Migrator

-A Java application that exports IBM Business Automation Workflow (BAW) Process Apps from one system and imports them into another, automatically handling toolkit dependencies.
+A Java application that exports IBM Business Automation Workflow (BAW) Workflow Automations (Process Apps and Case) from one system and imports them into another, automatically handling toolkit dependencies.
+The systems may be BAW or CP4BA environments.
+The target environment must be at the version of the source or newer.
+Works for CP4BA Business Applications as well.

 ## Features

-- **Automatic Dependency Resolution**: Identifies and resolves all toolkit dependencies for Process Apps
+- **Automatic Dependency Resolution**: Identifies and resolves all toolkit dependencies for Project(s)
 - **Branch Support**: Exports and imports snapshots from all branches (or just the default branch with `--ignore-branches`)
 - **Ordered Migration**: Exports and imports toolkits in the correct order (leaf-first, oldest version first)
 - **System Toolkit Filtering**: Automatically skips system toolkits that shouldn't be migrated
-- **Version Management**: Handles all versions/snapshots of toolkits and Process Apps across all branches
+- **Version Management**: Handles all versions/snapshots of toolkits and Projects across all branches
-- **Batch Migration**: Can migrate all Process Apps or specific ones
+- **Batch Migration**: Can migrate all Projects or specific ones
 - **Comprehensive Logging**: Detailed logging for troubleshooting and audit trails

 ## Prerequisites